What’s the oldest language in the world?

-As far as we currently know, writing first appeared in the Near East at the beginning of the 3rd millennium BCE.
-The languages listed below are some of the oldest known, based on surviving texts that document everything from economic records (shipment details, distribution of goods, agreements, etc), personal letters, and inscriptions of ownership or dedication, to accounts of events, stories and myths, religious teachings, prayers, and protective spells.
-Most of these languages are considered ‘dead’, meaning they are no longer actively spoken by living communities.
+The first appearances of writing were in the Near East at the beginning of the 3rd millennium BCE.
+The oldest known languages are based on surviving texts that document everything from economic records (shipment details, distribution of goods, agreements), personal letters, and inscriptions of ownership or dedication, to accounts of events, stories, and myths, religious teachings, prayers, and protective spells.
+Most of these languages are ‘dead,’ meaning living communities do not actively speak them.

 Forms of Persian